Mark Acklom

 Mark Richard George Acklom (born 1973) is an English conman and fraudster who was on Britain's National Crime Agency's list of 10 most-wanted fugitives.
 His criminal career began at the age of 16 and he has been imprisoned five times in Spain since 1999.
 He was wanted by Avon & Somerset Police on suspicion of fraud by false representation.

 Early life

-Mark Acklom was born in the Lambeth district of London in 1973, the oldest of four children.
+Mark Acklom was born in Lambeth in London in 1973, the oldest of four children.
 He was educated at Eastbourne College.
 He was first jailed in 1991 when he was sentenced to four years in a young offender institution for stealing his father's American Express card and posing as a stockbroker to commit a £1 million fraud that included obtaining a £446,168 mortgage on a house and hiring private jets.
 He was described by the judge as "utterly selfish and completely ruthless".
-His parents, who informed the police of their son's activities, sold their house in Bromley and began to rent to raise money to help pay off his debts.
+His parents, who informed the police of their son's activities, moved to rented accommodation and sold their house in Bromley to raise money to help pay off his debts.
 The events were the subject of an episode of Crime Limited in August 1993.